-Panic hardware is required in Group A or E occupancies having occupant loads of 50 or more and in Group H occupancies with any occupant load.
+Panic or fire-exit hardware is required in Group A or E occupancies having occupant loads of 50 or more and in Group H occupancies with any occupant load.
 Panic hardware is not required in very large assembly occupancies such as stadiums, where the gates are under constant, immediate supervision, as is usually the case.